06 Preparing for Luka Dey

 At the end of the long corridor was the Greeting Parlor.
 Josah slowed his pace when he heard unfamiliar voices.
-The room adorned with grand furniture and proper appointments had changed.
+The room once adorned with grand furniture, and proper appointments had changed.
 Now, there were four laced covered tables, each with a cabinet and several chairs.

 Evelyn nodded her head and turned to the group.
 “The Grand Parlor is more of a healer’s room.
 I’m training a few people as I was by Sola.
 Go to your father’s study.
 I’ll join you when I can.”